helikirmi2/bounty-program/README.md

 # Safe Studio Entitlement Canary Demo

-This is a standalone toy demonstration for explaining the license-bypass class without touching Plasticity or any real Studio feature.
+This is a standalone toy demonstration for explaining the license-bypass class without touching Program or any real Studio feature.

 It models the dangerous pattern: